 Remember many (but not all) Green Deal assessors are attached to a company that can carry out the work for you.

 They could try to flog a conservatory or new kitchen at the same time.
 Be wary and know you DON'T need to agree to this.
-If you just want an assessment, you are allowed to do just that.
+If you just want an assessment, you're allowed to get just that.

 I can't afford the assessment - what do I do?